AR-UNIT/QThreads/README.md

 ### Usage Samples in test files:
 1. [Test1](test1.c) - Test creation of multiple threads calling same function, and different variables, confirms correct independent processing.
 2. [Test2](test2.c) - Tests creation and usage of mutex and thread sleep functionality, with two threads incrementing common counter in function, where we sleep with mutex acquired.
-3. [Test3](test3.c) - Testing condition variables, mutexes, and thread sleep usage, with a simple signal, followed by broadcast signal to wake up all threads.
+3. [Test3](test3.c) - Testing condition variables, mutexes, and thread sleep usage, with a simple signal for single thread, followed by broadcast signal to wake up all threads.

 ## What are its limitations?